 – Source: Mechatron HFS-8022-24-ER20 Datasheet (with comments added by Aiph5u)

 - Contra: The disadvantage of a spindle is, in order to be able to run one, you need a three-phase current with a variable frequency.
-This means, you need a variable frequency drive (VFD).
+This means, you forcibly need a variable frequency drive (VFD), which is an AC-to-DC-to-three-phase-AC inverter that can produce three-phase electricity with a variable frequency.

 What I find important to say in this context, is that between these two extremes, there exist a third category that would be the best solution for hobbyists and semiprofessionals who just want to plug in.
 Unfortunately, I have no information about whether Onefinity has them on their radar and will provide an appropriate Z slider to use them with the Onefinity CNC.